The old archive named the prestige. It missed the shape of his public role.

 He also built the place where the work could continue

-Founding or sustaining a theoretical institute is not glamorous in the way popular science profiles can be glamorous.
+Founding or sustaining a theoretical institute is rarely glamorous in the way popular science profiles can be glamorous.
 It is slow work.
 It involves making sure talented people can keep asking basic questions that may not yield immediate applications.
 Stanford's 2025 report makes clear that the institute he helped build still matters enough to attract major philanthropic backing decades later.

 That is a different kind of legacy from authorship alone.
 It is organizational.